What is Hospitality REIT?

 As far as income generation is concerned, Hospitality REITs earn by offering a range of services that include accommodation, conference venues, meals, beverages, parking levies, etc. They also earn by leasing out a certain portion of their building premise to some other businesses, such as tuck-shops, which basically serve as the source of additional income.

 They are mandated to distribute a minimum of 90% of the net revenue (= revenue – operating expenses) to the shareholders in the form of dividends.
-This is a mandatory requirement that was enacted by the U.S. Congress and compliance to it has various benefits that include exemption from the corporate taxes.
+This is a mandatory requirement that was enacted by the U.S. Congress, and compliance with it has various benefits that include exemption from the corporate taxes.

 Examples of Hospitality REIT